faizalrf/documentation/end-to-end-ssl.md

 Now that the verification is completed, we can add a new configuration file specifically for TLS.

 Create a new file under the`/etc/my.cnf.d/` directory by the name `tls.cnf` and add the following contents to it.
-The location will depend on the LINUX distro being used, for Ubuntu, the path will be `/etc/mysql/mariadb.cnf.d`
+The location will depend on the LINUX distro being used, for Ubuntu, the path will be `/etc/mysql/mariadb.cnf.d`.
+Ensure that the new file `/etc/my.cnf.d/tls.cnf` is readable by `mysql` user.

 ```
 shell> cat /etc/my.cnf.d/tls.cnf